zaxrok/installROSPX2/README.md

 # installROSTX2
-Install Robot Operating System (ROS) on NVIDIA Jetson TX2
+Install Robot Operating System (ROS) on NVIDIA PX2

-These scripts will install Robot Operating System (ROS) on the NVIDIA Jetson TX2 development kit.
+These scripts will install Robot Operating System (ROS) on the NVIDIA PX2 development kit.

 Tested on L4T 27.1

-The script is based on the Ubuntu ARM install of ROS Kinetic: http://wiki.ros.org/kinetic/Installation/UbuntuARM
+The script is based on the Ubuntu ARM install of ROS Kinetic: http://wiki.ros.org/kinetic/Installation/UbuntuARM and Nvidia forum disucssion: https://devtalk.nvidia.com/default/topic/1011002/general/cross-compiling-driveworks-on-the-px2-with-ros/

+This script is modified form the https://github.com/JetsonHacks/installROSTX2

 Maintainer of ARM builds for ROS is http://answers.ros.org/users/1034/ahendrix/

 <strong>updateRepositories.sh</strong>
 This is an optional step.
-Adds the repositories universe, multiverse, and restricted and then apt-get update.
+Adds the repositories universe, multiverse, and restricted but without perform apt-get update.
 These repositories are in the standard 27.1 install, so probably not needed.

 <strong>installROS.sh</strong>
-Adds the ROS sources list, sets the keys and then loads ros-kinetic-ros-base.
+Adds the ROS sources list, sets the keys and then loads ros-kinetic-desktop.
 Edit this file to add other ROS packages for your installation.
 After loading, rosdep is initialized.

 <strong>setupCatkinWorkspace.sh</strong>
 Usage: